Despite having been demonized in the past, coffee is very healthy.

-- 8 of 30 roast coffees contained Ochratoxin A, but much higher amounts were found in chili (9).
+- 27% of roast coffees contained ochratoxin A, but much higher amounts were found in chili ().

-So... mycotoxins are present in a large percentage of coffee beans and they do make it into the final drink.
+Thus, evidence shows that mycotoxins are present in a large percentage of coffee beans and make it into the final drink.

-I can understand that people don't like the idea of having "toxins" in their foods or beverages, but it's important to keep in mind that toxins (including mycotoxins) are everywhere.
-It is impossible to avoid them completely.
+Understandably, you may not like the idea of having toxins in your foods or beverages.
+Still, keep in mind that toxins — including mycotoxins — are everywhere, making it is impossible to avoid them completely.

-According to one study, almost all types of foods can get contaminated with mycotoxins and the blood of 100% of humans may test positive for Ochratoxin A. It has also been found in human breast milk (10, 11).
+According to one study, almost all types of foods can get contaminated with mycotoxins, and virtually everyone’s blood may test positive for ochratoxin A. It has also been found in human breast milk (, ).

-Getting quality stuff (whether coffee or food) is always a good idea, but paying a hefty price premium just to get "mycotoxin free" coffee beans is most likely a waste of money.
+Purchasing high-quality products — whether coffee or other foods — is generally a good idea, but paying extra for mycotoxin-free coffee beans is most likely a waste of money.

-Bottom Line: It is true that trace amounts of mycotoxins have been found in coffee beans, but the amounts are way below safety limits and too low to be of any practical significance.
+SUMMARY Trace amounts of mycotoxins have been found in coffee beans, but the amounts are far below safety limits and too low to be of practical significance.

 Molds and mycotoxins in foods are nothing new.

-This is a well known problem... and coffee growers have found efficient ways of dealing with it.
+They’re well-known problems, and coffee growers have found efficient ways to deal with them.

 The most important method is called wet processing, which effectively gets rid of most of the molds and mycotoxins (14).